 Online-sem.com helps you implement Strategic Energy Management (SEM) at your facility and within your organization.
 On the website you can access online training modules, find tools and resources, and track your progress through the training.

-This course examines how to improve energy efficiency through changes in operations and maintenance.
-It provides commercial and industrial examples and discussed the value of standard operating procedures and maintenance schedules.
+This course examines how to improve energy savings through changes in operations and maintenance (O&M) practices.
+It provides examples of effective commercial and industrial O&M activities, and discusses the value of standard operating procedures, maintenance schedules and other practices.